Read This First

 Prompt 3: Write up a simple and coherent explanation of your overfitting example above in an article intended for high school students.

-The section works by contrast: Understanding Overfitting: A Simple Example as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Understanding Overfitting: A Simple Example as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The anchors here are Understanding Overfitting: A Simple Example, Clearly describe the concept of overfitting in the context of scientific modeling, and Overfitting in Scientific Modeling.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through Understanding Overfitting: A Simple Example, Clearly describe the concept of overfitting in the context of scientific modeling, and Overfitting in Scientific Modeling.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-By this point in the page, the earlier responses have already put point-by-point one salient example of overfitting in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put point-by-point one salient example of overfitting in motion.
+The last prompt should gather that pressure into a closing judgment rather than tagging on an answer that never quite joins the rest.

 First, you try a simple line (linear regression) to see if it can describe the relationship between fertilizer and crop yield.
 However, the line doesn’t fit well—it doesn’t capture the ups and downs in your data.